 At this point, zombie based video games, TV shows and movies are about as common as ridiculous Donald Trump comments.
-These slow, meandering flesh-eaters have been a consistent part of popular culture for decades, but it’s been in the last ten years that they’ve become a truly dominant force.
+These slow, meandering flesh-eaters have been a consistent part of popular culture for decades, but it’s been in the last ten years that zombies become a truly dominant force in gaming.

 But what are the best zombie games?
-Which experiences are worth your time?
+Which zombie experiences are worth your time?
 With such a massive horde to wade through (pun intended), it would be far too easy to pick up a duff experience.
-But luckily for you, we’ve played all the quality ones and separated the best zombie video games from the poor, so you don’t have to.
+But luckily for you, we’ve played all the notable zombie games ones and separated the best zombie video games from the poor, so you don’t have to.

 Note: I did not forget about The Last Of Us; I just don’t consider it a ‘zombie’ game.
 The creatures in that world are infected with a virus, they aren’t the undead!